name icon

 summary: night doesn't fall; night rises. it starts on the ground, in the corners. it creeps out from under stones, oozes out of cracks in the wall, slides along tree trunks until it reaches the remotest branches.

-Draco Malfoy, caption: I'm very bad at pretending to tolerate this kind of bullshit
+joan_psmith: Draco Malfoy, caption: I'm very bad at pretending to tolerate this kind of bullshit (bullshit (draco))

 First published at eurOut.